The 3 Biggest Complaints Small Businesses Share About Working with Website Design Companies

 Here’s How To Fix It If It’s Happening To You

 First, talk to the developer you’re working with and explain what you’re feeling.
-Hopefully you went over this when developing the work scope and you have something to fall back on and hold someone accountable to.
+Hopefully you went over this when developing the work scope and you have something to fall back on and hold someone accountable for.
 Share that you need help with content and perhaps you even expected that assistance would be part of the engagement.
 Know that it may indeed cost you more money if this wasn’t part of the development quote.

 If that doesn’t yield you a meaningful solution, you can make good progress on crafting content by following these simple guidelines to writing your content these five tips to getting meaningful traffic to your website.